Michaelvilleneuve/react-native-document-scanner/README.md

 # React Native Document Scanner (iOS only)

+**Check out the android branch if you need both platforms, should be released soon**

 Live document detection library.
 Returns either a URI or a base64 encoded string of the captured image, allowing you to easily store it or use it as you wish !

 Features :